algjor/ai-case-study/README.md

 * Why do you think that offering this product or service would benefit the company?

-    This additional service would be a proliferation to their existing Oncology solutions and services – as the treatments in Oncology and Hematology are often times tightly linked at healthcare institutions.
+    This additional service would be a proliferation to their existing Oncology solutions and services – as the treatments in Oncology and Hematology are oftentimes tightly linked at healthcare institutions.

 * What technologies would this additional product or service utilize?

-    The genomic data analytics currently used by Tempus in Oncology could be used in Hematology to determine under which circumstances is it better to use treatments as blood transfusions -vs-  chemotherapy -vs- drugs.
+    The genomic data analytics currently used by Tempus in Oncology could be used in Hematology to determine under which circumstances is it better to use such treatments as blood transfusions -vs-  chemotherapy -vs- drugs.

 * Why are these technologies appropriate for your solution?